Science Test | Matter

 4.2.
 Real-World Applications

-- A cleaning product has an HHPS symbol showing a skull and crossbones.
+- A cleaning product has an HHPS symbol showing a skull and crossbones. a) What type of hazard does this symbol represent? b) Name two safety precautions you should take when using this product.

 5. Elsewhere